 Sometimes, it simply doesn’t matter what you know and how well you do it.
 Sometimes, it’s more important who you know.
 Does that sound discouraging?
 No need.
 Because the solution is networking.
 A great way to put yourself ahead of the competition out there is to start networking.
 “How?” you say?
 Well, that’s a whole article of its own (check out his article to learn more: 6 Foolproof Ways to Network) but below are a few ideas to get you started.

 Start with who you know already - friends and family, former colleagues.
-Perhaps one of them have heard about a position that you would be suited for?
+Perhaps one of them has heard about a position that you would be suited for?
 Perhaps you can get one or two of them to read through your resume and cover letter and give you feedback?

 Keep your social presence up to date.
 This involves making sure your LinkedIn profile is updated with your latest positions and responsibilities